Applied nonequilibrium statistical mechanics - Dr. Astrid S. de Wijn

 - Roberto Troncoso

 Researcher.
 Viscosity of complex polar fluids, electrolytes, and ionic liquids.

 - Robin Vacher

 PhD student, NTNU/SINTEF.
 Atomistic molecular-dynamics simulations of friction and wear of polymers.
-Together with Sergio Armada (SINTEF).
+Collaboration with Sergio Armada at SINTEF.

 Links and associated activities